Refinitiv/libvmod-utils/README.md

 Copyright
 =============
-This document is licensed under MIT license.
+This document is licensed under BSD-2-Clause license.
 See LICENSE for details.

 That code has been opened by (c) Thomson Reuters.